sablier-labs/v1-subgraph/README.md

 # Sablier Subgraph

-Sablier is a money streaming protocol running on top of EVM-compatible chains.
+Sablier is a cryptoasset streaming protocol running on top of EVM-compatible chains.
 This subgraph indexes the events emitted by our smart contracts.

 You can interact with the subgraph via The Graph's hosted service: